 Agreements may include recurring use for up to eight months.
 For example, a single temporary land use agreement may include recurring weekly farmers markets in a parking lot during the summer months.

-All Aagreements on CDA property shall require a certificate of insurance before execution thereof and during the term thereof.
+All agreements on CDA property shall require a certificate of insurance.

 Wis.
 Stat.
 66.1333(5)(a)6